gruntwork-io/boilerplate/README.md

 #### Template helpers

 Your templates have access to all the standard functionality in [Go Template](https://golang.org/pkg/text/template/), including conditionals, loops, and functions.

+Additionally, boilerplate ships with [sprig](https://github.com/Masterminds/sprig), the standard library of template functions.
+You can view all the functions available in sprig [here](http://masterminds.github.io/sprig/).
+Note that there are some differences for some functions due to backwards compatibility.
+Take a look at [Deprecated helpers](#deprecated-helpers).

-Boilerplate also includes several custom helpers that you can access:
+Boilerplate also includes several custom helpers that you can access that enhance the functionality of sprig:

 * `snippet <PATH> [NAME]`: Returns the contents of the file at `PATH` as a string.
 If you specify the second argument, `NAME`, only the contents of the snippet with that name will be returned.
 A snippet is any text in the file